 Both making use of the Step Time and Double Time to drive the base movement patterns.

-When looking around, having the weapon follow the control input enhances the responsiveness of animations.
-This can be achieved easily by directly controlling the weapon rotation with the look axis input fed into the animation controller.
+When looking around, having the weapon follow the control input enhances the responsiveness of our animation.

 The exception to this rule is when you intentionally want to depict your character as lacking control.
 This can be useful when you want to convey weight, like carrying a heavy machine gun, rocket launcher, or maybe even a front-heavy revolver.

-Vertical and Horizontal recoil parameters are used to affect Pitch, Yaw, and Vertical offset before layering in additional recoil detailing.
+Vertical and Horizontal recoil parameters are used to change the Pitch, Yaw, and Vertical offset of the item bone.
+The scale of which is decided by whether or not we are currently in ADS.

-This is most visible in less stable firearms like pistols, that tend to have a more powerful twist and torque, while keeping a somewhat stable offset overall.
+This is most visible in less stable firearms like pistols.
+Weapons that tend to have a more powerful twist and torque, without the stability of a shoulder stock.

-After shooting multiple rounds in a row, I want the body to start adapting to recoil.
+After firing multiple rounds in a row, I think it's nice to visualize the character adapting to and better anticipating the forces of the recoil.
 This can be done by scaling the weapon recoil and the strength of impulses based on how long the player has fired in sequence.
-This allows me to apply greater force when shooting single shots or shorter bursts, without making prolonged bullet sprays look too twitchy.
+Single fire or short burst will still look impactful, while prolonged fire looks less twitchy and erratic.

 This is something I first read about being used in Battlefield V, according to a Dev post on their forums.
 While this post has since been lost.
 Thank you to whomever wrote it!